What is a Spinal Nerve Root Block?

 - Sciatica.
 Burning pain down the back of the leg.

 A spinal nerve root block is indicated when these conditions do not respond to nonsurgical treatment options.
-Orthopaedic Institute of Central Jersey (OIO) board-certified and fellowship-trained spine specialist Dr. Nathan Holtzberg and Dr. Peter Rienzo perform spinal nerve root blocks.
+Orthopaedic Institute of Central Jersey (OICJ) board-certified and fellowship-trained spine specialist Dr. Nathan Holtzberg and Dr. Peter Rienzo perform spinal nerve root blocks.
 To find out if the procedure can relieve your pain, please contact our office to make an appointment.